Caulfield - North

 Caulfield - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 33.6% of residents currently enrolled in formal education.
-This includes 10.3% in tertiary education, 9.0% in primary education, and 7.8% pursuing secondary education.
-The area has 14 schools serving 6,756 students, demonstrating significant socio-educational advantages and academic achievement (ICSEA: 1106).
-These include 3 primary, 3 secondary, and 8 K-12 schools.
-Caulfield - North functions as an education hub with 27.4 school places per 100 residents, significantly above the regional average of 14.2, attracting students from surrounding communities.
+There are 14 schools serving 6,756 students in the area, with an ICSEA score of 1106 indicating significant socio-educational advantages and academic achievement.
+The educational mix includes 3 primary, 3 secondary, and 8 K-12 schools.
+Caulfield - North functions as an education hub with 27.4 school places per 100 residents, significantly above the regional average of 14.2.

 Frequently Asked Questions - Education